f-heeger/long_read_metabarcoding/README.md

 # Long Read Metabarcoding
 This pipeline was developed to analyze PacBio CSS amplicon data of the fungi rRNA operon, but might also be useful for other eukaryotes and with different primers.

+The results of this analysis are described in our manuscript: [*Long-read DNA metabarcoding of ribosomal rRNA in the analysis of fungi from aquatic environments*](https://www.biorxiv.org/content/early/2018/03/15/283127).

+The exact version used for the results in teh manuscript can be found as release v1.0.

 ## Dependecies
 The pipeline is implemented as [snakemake](http://snakemake.readthedocs.io/en/stable/) work flow.
 It contains a mix of rules directly written in python and rules that call external tools.
 The path for external tools can be defined in the config.json file.

 The workflow uses several python packages and external tools that have to be installed.
+They were tested with the version given below, but newer versions might work as well.
 In addition three different database are used as reference, that will be downloaded automatically in the version given in the config file.

 ### Python pakages
 * [snakemake](http://snakemake.readthedocs.io/en/stable/) (version 3.5.5)